 - Either a master's thesis, a master's essay, or the successful completion of a comprehensive written exam

-The PhD in Chinese Language and Literature or Japanese Language and Literature combines the study of Chinese or Japanese literature with literary theory and critical methodology.
+The PhD in Chinese or Japanese Language and Literature combines the study of Chinese or Japanese literature with literary theory and critical methodology.
 Students are required to take courses in Chinese or Japanese literature, in another East Asian literature or culture, and in literary and cultural theory and critical methodology; some of these courses may focus on other literatures.
 Doctoral students must demonstrate native or near-native competence both in English and in either Chinese or Japanese.
 If needed for research in the chosen area of specialization, sufficient proficiency in one or more additional languages may be required.

 Students must pass a qualifying examination at the end of their first year and three comprehensive examinations at the end of their third year.
 In addition, before the beginning of the fourth year, students must submit a dissertation prospectus for committee approval.
 Mastery of the relevant research language(s) must be demonstrated before students undertake their comprehensive examinations.
 All students gain teaching experience in both language and literature with extensive hands-on instruction in pedagogical methodologies.